yiyansun/GeoAI/labs/lab01/readme.md

 ### Coding Experiments：

-Try one of the following in your notebook:
+Extend your analysis by adding the following experiments as new code blocks in your notebook:

-* Change Random Forest or XGBoost hyperparameters.
+- Change Random Forest or XGBoost hyperparameters.
 How does performance shift?
-* Remove a variable like CRIM.
+- Remove a variable like CRIM.
 How does the model respond?
-* Segment model error by price bracket (low, medium, high).
+- Segment model error by price bracket (low, medium, high).
 What patterns emerge?

 ### Written Reflection: